 Buyers, especially foreign first-time home buyers, need a basic overview before stepping into the field.
-So, if you are a foreigner and willing to buy a property in Malaysia, here is a guide to help you along your path to becoming a homeowner.
+So, if you are a foreigner and willing to buy properties in Malaysia, here is a guide for the foreigner to help you along your path to becoming a homeowner.

 Malaysia as a place to buy property

 Malaysia is super affordable when it comes to buying properties in comparison to other countries in Southeast Asia.
 The country has seen high growth in the last two decades, and it has still managed to maintain its low buying costs.
 You can get considerable value for money if you are in the right place.

 A foreigner can take out loans easily from banks and there are no restrictions to exchange funds from other countries.
 Having relatively low Real Property Gains Tax (RPGT) – mainly through holding the property for more than five years – makes Malaysia the right place to think about when buying properties as a foreign national.

 Types of properties that foreigners can purchase

 After fulfilling some minimum conditions, homeownership in Malaysia is comfortably easy for foreigners.
 More so, since there is a chance of owning 100% of the property.

 As per law, the only restricted properties that foreigners can’t own are: